 Data capture best practices are simple guidelines for how to manage the data that is being captured.
 These best practices are followed by most companies and can be explained in three categories:

-Data is a main key to any business, and it can be difficult to determine which type of data should be the focus.
-It is important that the types of data you are capturing are reflective of your audience, which will help you reach your goals.
+Data is the main key to any business, and it can be difficult to determine which type of data should be the focus.
+The types of data you are capturing must be reflective of your audience, which will help you reach your goals.

 There are a variety of data types and you might use some less commonly known ones: